nikko3/yotube_data_anlaysis_project/README.md

   1.Clone the repository.
   2.Install the required Python packages
-  3.'''bash
+  3.```bash
-  pip install google-api-python-client pandas seaborn matplotlib python-dateutil isodate
+pip install google-api-python-client pandas matplotlib seaborn python-dateutil isodate
   4.Replace the api_key in the script with your own YouTube Data API key.
   5.Run the script to extract data and visualize results.